Oaxaca en la historia y en el mito: The roots of Mexican Muralism

-Back to the home referred to above and reputed to have been built by Hernán Cortés for Malintzin and where José Vasconcelos Calderón lived.
 García Bustos, always the champion of Mexican history and antiquity, purchased the home in the early 1960s and lived there for half a century, painting with his wife, the artist, Rina Lazo.
-He also maintained a home in San Filipe de Aqua, a suburb of Oaxaca and visited from time to time as his family still does.
+He also maintained a home and studio in San Filipe de Aqua, a suburb of Oaxaca and visited from time to time as his family still does in 2025.